conceptadev/rockets/packages/nestjs-access-control/README.md

 ## Using `@AccessControlDeleteOne` Decorator

-### Description

 The `@AccessControlDeleteOne` decorator is used to grant delete permissions for a single resource.
 This decorator is a shortcut for defining access control grants for deleting one resource.

-### Setting Permissions
+### Setting Delete One Permissions

 First, define your access control rules using the `AccessControl` library.
 This example shows how to set permissions for different roles.

 ```typescript
 //...